freeCodeCamp/freeCodeCamp/curriculum/challenges/italian/07-scientific-computing-with-python/scientific-computing-with-python-projects/probability-calculator.md

 Successivamente, crea una funzione `experiment` in `prob_calculator.py` (non all'interno della classe `Hat`).
 Questa funzione dovrebbe accettare i seguenti argomenti:

-- `hat`: Un oggetto cappello contenente palline che dovrebbero essere copiate all'interno della funzione.
+- `hat`: A hat object containing balls that should be copied inside the function.
-- `expected_balls`: Un oggetto che indica il gruppo esatto di palline che tentiamo di attingere dal cappello per l'esperimento.
-Ad esempio, per determinare la probabilità di pescare 2 palline blu e 1 pallina rossa dal cappello, imposta `expected_balls` a `{"blue":2, "red":1}`.
+- `expected_balls`: An object indicating the exact group of balls to attempt to draw from the hat for the experiment.
+For example, to determine the probability of drawing 2 blue balls and 1 red ball from the hat, set `expected_balls` to `{"blue":2, "red":1}`.
-- `num_balls_drawn`: Il numero di palline da pescare dal cappello in ogni esperimento.
+- `num_balls_drawn`: The number of balls to draw out of the hat in each experiment.
-- `num_experiments`: Il numero di esperimenti da eseguire.
-(Più esperimenti eseguiti, più precisa sarà la probabilità approssimativa.)
+- `num_experiments`: The number of experiments to perform.
+(The more experiments performed, the more accurate the approximate probability will be.)

 La funzione `experiment` dovrebbe restituire una probabilità.